lzl124631x/LeetCode/leetcode/2092. Find All People With Secret/README.md

                 ppl.push_back(A[i][1]);
                 ++i;
             }
-            for (int n : ppl) { // For each person in the pool, check if it's connected with person 0. if (!uf.connected(0, n)) uf.reset(n); // If not, this person doesn't have secret, reset it.
+            for (int n : ppl) { // For each person in the pool, check if he/she's connected with person 0. if (!uf.connected(0, n)) uf.reset(n); // If not, this person doesn't have secret, reset it.
             }
         }
         vector<int> ans;
         for (int j = 0; j < n; ++j) {
-            if (uf.connected(0, j)) ans.push_back(j); // Push all the persons who are connected to person 0 into answer array }
+            if (uf.connected(0, j)) ans.push_back(j); // Push all the persons who are connected with person 0 into answer array
+        }
         return ans;
     }